The European Commission

 Two SALTO Resource Centres work together to support the priority on Inclusion and Diversity across all programme fields: one in the field of education and training, and one in the field of youth.

 The mission of these SALTO Resource Centres is to improve the quality and impact of Erasmus+ projects, with a view to making the programme more inclusive and diverse.

-More specifically, these SALTOs also act as evidence-based knowledge hubs and impartial brokers based on the expertise and experience with programme management in the field of inclusion and diversity.
-This means continuously building and channelling the knowledge and lessons learnt from programme implementation in its thematic area into the contexts of programme development in cooperation with the NA network and the Commission through appropriate platforms.
+More specifically, these SALTOs also act as evidence-based knowledge hubs and impartial brokers based on their expertise and experience with programme management in the field of inclusion and diversity.
+This means continuously building and channelling the knowledge and lessons learned from programme implementation in this thematic area into the contexts of programme development in cooperation with the NA network and the Commission through appropriate platforms.
 Moreover, these SALTOs support the National Agencies to implement the programme in a way that puts into practice the relevant policy decisions (e.g. Council conclusions/resolutions), results of mutual learning activities, and decisions on the inclusion and diversity priority.

 Key responsibilities on SALTOs for Inclusion and Diversity are: